E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 • Check that the stamp matches Article 5(E) for property transactions

-• Use Kaveri portal’s duty calculator to avoid mismatches
+• Use the Kaveri portal’s duty calculator to avoid mismatches

 • During registration, carry proof of payment and the document containing the e-stamp